 Which Torrent VPN is best for you?

-Choosing the Best VPN for Torrenting is mostly about what’s best for your personal circumstances than anything else.
+Choosing the best VPNs for torrenting is mostly about what’s best for your personal circumstances as opposed to anything else.

 While a local server to us can be very good, if you’re on the other side of the world and the service has no nearby servers then it negates any benefit.